ng-learn-org/ng-learn-org.github.io/_posts/2014-08-29-Testing_Promises_with_Jasmine.md

 {% endhighlight %}

 In this case ``http.flush()`` will also force the test runner to wait before the promise is completed.
 But this is a particularity of ``$httpBackend``, it is generally safer to use ``done()``.

+The other particularity is that we also created a ``failTest`` function that upon invocation will signal a test failure, without this, if for any reason the promise is broken our test will silently pass.

 [1]: http://jasmine.github.io/